opencryptoki/openssl-ibmca/README.md

 original `openssl.cnf` file before changing it.

-In `openssl.cnf.sample`, the *dynamic_path* variable is set to the default location, which is `/usr/local/lib/libibmca.so` by default.
-However, if the libibmca.so library has been installed anywhere else, then update the *dynamic_path* variable.
+In `openssl.cnf.sample`, the *dynamic_path* variable is set to the default location, which is `/usr/local/lib/ibmca.so` by default.
+However, if the ibmca.so library has been installed anywhere else, then update the *dynamic_path* variable.

 Locate where the `openssl.cnf` file has been installed in the host and append